atsvetkov/tsvetkov.io/content/post/c-sharp7-deconstruction-demystified.md

 {{< figure src="/images/csharp7-deconstruction-ilspy-tupleextensions.png" title="" >}}

-Finally, the magic is revealed!
-The C# compiler will convert our nice and readable code into a bit more boring code using `ValueTuple`, and if there is a deconstruction statement used in the calling code, it will be rewritten with the `Deconstruct` method, if such exists.
+~~Finally, the magic is revealed!
+The C# compiler will convert our nice and readable code into a bit more boring code using `ValueTuple`, and if there is a deconstruction statement used in the calling code, it will be rewritten with the `Deconstruct` method, if such exists.~~

+**Edit 2017-04-09**: *Turns out I was wrong here (thanks to Julien Couvreur for correcting me): C# compiler has built-in knowledge of `System.ValueTuple` type, and moreover, the extensions methods above are clearly defined on a completely different type and have nothing to do with C# deconstruction syntax.*

 This bring us to another interesting question: can we only use deconstruction with these value tuples or with custom types as well?